Facing a choice about pregnancy – are you considering abortion?

 Replacement Pregnancy: One aspect of the post abortion experience for some women can be the desire to replace the pregnancy that has been terminated with another, often within the period of 3 – 6 months after the abortion.
 This desire is thought to be motivated by the unconscious need to undo the abortion and turn back the clock.
 Many women can be aware of a strong desire to do this and will proceed with the second pregnancy.

-However, the number of repeat abortions is an area of concern to the Dept of Human Services.
-“Out of 4,765 women who had terminations, 1,729 (36.3%) had a previous abortion (Tenth Annual Report, 2012).
+According to the South Australia Pregnancy Outcome Report 2015, of the 4,439 women who had an termination in that year, 36% had had a previous termination.
 The concern is that those women who have had a number of unplanned pregnancies, possibly to unconsciously replace a previously aborted pregnancy, may find themselves drawn into the cycle of repeat abortions.
 For those who have repeat abortions the potential for difficulties (both physical and emotional) obviously increases.

 What support is there if I continue the pregnancy?